ritamraha/Teal/README.md

 Running the complete benchmark suite involves executing the TEAL tool 720 times (once for RQ1 and RQ3, and twice for RQ2 for each sample).
 When run sequentially, this comprehensive set of benchmarks can potentially consume more than 150 CPU hours.

 To expedite the benchmarking process, we recommend running the tool on the provided benchmark subset chosen to keep the runtime within 8 hours.
-The subset comprises of samples of the smallest size for each formula, configured to run with three different future-reach bounds.
-These results are representative of the outcomes obtained from the full benchmark suite, making them a more efficient choice for most use cases.
+The subset generally comprises of samples of the smallest size generated from the chosen formulas, which are then configured to run with three different future-reach bounds.
+Specifically, the subset for RQ1 consists of the smallest samples generated from all 12 ground-truth formulas (obtained from four formula patterns) considered in this experiments and are configured to run for a future-reach bound that corresponds to the future-reach of the ground-truth formula.
+The subset for RQ2 consists of the six sample from the smallest formula (i.e., formula from Pattern 1) and are configured to run for future-reach bounds 1, 2 and 3.
+The subset for RQ3 consists of two samples generated from 4 formulas considered in this experiment and are configured to run for the future-reach bound 2.
+These results on these subsets are representative of the outcomes obtained from the full benchmark suite.

 ### How to interpret the results
-If the convenience script `rq-scripts.py` is used, then the results will be compiled in a `csv` file named according to the research question.
+If the convenience script `rq-scripts.py` is used, then the results will be compiled in a `csv` file named `RQi-results.csv` where `i` will be 1, 2 or 3 based on which research question was selected.
 The `csv` file will contain the following columns:
 - `file_name`: Name of the input sample file, which contains the formula number with which the sample was generated
 - `Fr bound`: The future-reach bound used for the run
 - `Number of examples`: Number of total signals in the input sample, adding up both positive and negative signals